skip to Main Content

 Below is an example of economic damage due to Potential Induced Degradation.
 Here, we see the 1MW photovoltaic unit of one of our Italian customers, where the degradation from PID – which began in 2012 – reached 6.69% in two years, with an economic damage of €66,000.
 If the APID had not been installed in 2014, by 2020 the percentage of power loss would have reached -15%, with a total economic loss of €525,000.

-There are basically two technical effects of degradation and power loss in solar panels.
+The technical effects of degradation and power loss in photovoltaic panels are basically two:

-• Electro-corrosion of the TCO – a phenomenon resulting from the non-resolution of the PID that triggers an electrochemical reaction between the humidity and the sodium inside the cover glass of the modules – is caused by the leakage of currents between cells and the ground.
-The damage is irreversible and necessitates the replacement of the modules.
+• Electro corrosion of the TCO, a phenomenon that triggers an electrochemical reaction between moisture and sodium inside the module cover glass, caused by leakage currents between cells and ground.
+The damage is irreversible and requires replacement of the modules.

 APID